maxamillion/ansible_collections.trendmicro.deepsecurity/README.md

-# ansible_collections.trendmicro.deepsecurity
+# Ansible Collection - trendmicro.deepsecurity

-Ansible Collection to enable Trend Micro Deep Security Functionality
+Documentation for the collection.